sourceplusplus/interface-jetbrains/README.md

 This project contains the JetBrains IDE plugin for [Source++](https://github.com/sourceplusplus/sourceplusplus), the continuous feedback platform for developers.
 Add breakpoints, logs, metrics, and distributed tracing to live production software on-demand, right from your IDE.
-View metrics, AI-assisted suggestions, and more, all in the context of your code.
-Understand code faster and deeper with developer-native observability technology, safely debug production applications with negligible to minimal overhead, and gain continuous insight into your application as it behaves in its natural environment.
+Understand code faster and deeper with developer-native observabilitytechnology, safely debug production applications with negligible to minimal overhead, and gain continuous insight into your application as it behaves in its natural environment.

 <!-- Plugin description end -->